Spring Shipping Season

 The name ‘Saijo’ translates to “the very best one”.
-It is astringent, medium-sized (3″ long) and egg-shaped, with incredible rich flavor.
-Very cold hardy, ripens in Mid-Sept to Mid-October.
+It is astringent, medium-sized (3″ long), and egg-shaped, with incredible, rich flavor.
+Very cold hardy and ripens in Mid-Sept to Mid-October.
 When you harvest it, you can pluck off the cap and eat out the flesh from the open end.
 Very prolific bearer.
-Popular variety for deer and wildlife.
+A popular variety for deer and wildlife.
 The original tree in Japan is over 600 years old.
 It was a favorite of Dr. Dunstan and is called the very best for a reason!
+Cold hardy to USDA plant zone 6-9.
+New trees can produce fruit in 2-3 years depending on care and climate.
+The success of new trees is heavily dependent on the care received during and after planting.

 |Height||15' - 20'|